 Mid Cornwall · TR9

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Indian Queens, that work is shaped by the place itself — Indian Queens is a substantial residential village on the A30 between Newquay and Bodmin, with strong commuter demand and significant recent estate expansion, with a building stock that leans toward Victorian terraces and post-war estates.
+The way we approach loft conversion in Indian Queens starts with a measured walk-round — Indian Queens is a substantial residential village on the A30 between Newquay and Bodmin, with strong commuter demand and significant recent estate expansion, with a building stock that leans toward individual self-build plots and post-war estates.

 Our process